 Skip to main content

-• Done well, they make new hires feel valued, prepared, and part of the team—all before they’ve mastered where the good coffee mugs are in the kitchen.
+• When done right, welcome kits help new hires feel valued, prepared, and part of the team, even before they know where to find the best coffee mugs in the kitchen.

-This guide shows you exactly how to build an onboarding kit your people will use, love, and remember—with real examples from Australian organisations, Cubic Promote’s survey insights, price-tiered suggestions, and expert-level product guidance for HR and Marketing teams.
+This guide will show you how to create an onboarding kit your team will use, enjoy, and remember.
+It includes real examples from Australian organisations, insights from Cubic Promote’s survey, price-based suggestions, and expert product advice for HR and Marketing teams.

 Why Welcome Kits Matter More Than Ever?